ToS010: The God of Logic is Dead — Long Live the Mandala.

 He mistook computation for comprehension.

-These were not delusions.
+These were no delusions.

 They were masterpieces of logic—